adarwoo/modbus_relay/docs/user_manual.md

 ## Recovery mode

-The recovery mode is entered by pressing the 'EStop reset' push button for more than 3 seconds.<br/>
+The recovery mode is entered by pressing the 'EStop reset' push button until the Modbus LEDs flash fast (around 3 seconds).<br/>
 It is used in the following situations:
 * when a relay cannot be reached or is un-responsive
 * to overwrite the communication settings of the relay